seanogary/qa-bank-lab/README.md

 project with React, using AI assitance (cursor) to accelerate front-end development but with enough knowledge of React (conceptually: components, props, hooks) to audit as needed.

-This expansion expansion turned the project into a full quality-assurance lab whose scope, behavior, and architecture I understand end-to-end, allowing me to practice thorough testing across the entire stack.
+This expansion turned the project into a full quality-assurance lab whose scope, behavior, and architecture I understand end-to-end, allowing me to practice thorough testing across the entire stack.